Alumni in the spotlight: Veva Daniels Dec 22, 2016

 What are your best and worst memories on the Transportation Sciences program?

-"My best memories are definetely linked with professor Willy Miermans who could speak like no other about his vision and passion for transportation and traffic.
+"My best memories are definitely linked with professor Willy Miermans who could speak like no other about his vision and passion for transportation and traffic.
 What I hated the most where the theoretical courses like cost-benefit analysis, statistics or economy.
 I am a more hands-on kind a girl and preferred to be with my two feet on the terrain to make a mobility plan or to think creatively about the effects of campaigns on our transportation.
 I think this combination of theory and practice is thé best asset of the Transportation Sciences program."

 You are the co-founder and communication manager of Mobilumni, the alumni association for Transportation Sciences students of Hasselt University.
 How did this happen?